Frequently Asked Questions

 How many courses may be outstanding during the application process?

-Two non-science prerequisite courses can be in progress in the spring semester or quarter following the November 1st application deadline.
-All science prerequisites must be completed by the end of the fall semester the year prior to matriculation.
+Two (2) non-science prerequisite courses can be in-progress in the spring term following the September 1st application deadline.
+All science prerequisites must be completed by the end of the fall term the year prior to matriculation.

 Is there an expiration date for the science prerequisite courses?